 We all do it - we find a cut or color on Pinterest or Instagram that we absolutely must have without really considering if the look is going to be flattering on us.
 The unfortunate truth is that haircuts, hair styles, and hair color rarely look universally amazing on everyone.
 Skin tone, eye shape, jawlines, nose shape, face shape, and body shape all should be considered when seeking your most flattering hairstyle.
 The good news?
 We’re here to help you find yours!
-Your cut and color should accentuate your favorite traits and minimize any unflattering characteristics.
+First rule, your haircut and color should accentuate your favorite traits and minimize any unflattering characteristics.

 Here are the 6 different face shapes and some key factors about face shapes to consider when researching your summer look: